Operation Bulbasket: Withdrawal

 Tonkin and the remainder of the SAS Squadron (altogether eight survivors of the attack and three others, who had been away on a smaller operation at the time) escaped, regrouped and carried on with the mission until the order to cease operations was received on 24 July 1944.
 During the period between 10 June and 23 July, the SAS Squadron had attacked railway targets 15 times; the main roads Route nationale 10 south of Vivonne and the Route nationale N147 between Angers– Poitiers–Limoges were mined.
 They also had some success attacking targets of opportunity.
-Over the night of 12/13 June 1944 Lieutenant Crisp, one of those later executed, was in command of a patrol that laid mines on the N147 in the Forêt de Défant, just before the 2nd SS Panzer Division arrived in the area.
+Over the night of 12/13 June 1944 Lieutenant Crisp, one of those later executed, was in command of a patrol that laid mines on the N147 in the Forêt du Défant, just before the 2nd SS Panzer Division arrived in the area.

 The 2nd SS Panzer Division, during their advance to Normandy, was responsible for the Tulle murders on 9 June 1944 and the massacre at the village of Oradour-sur-Glane on 10 June.
 The 2nd SS Panzer Division was responsible for the capture of the Special Operations Executive agent Violette Szabo on 10 June 1944.
 They handed her over to the Sicherheitsdienst security police in Limoges; she was later executed.

 Aftermath

 In December 1944, after the German Army had been driven from the area, men working in the forest near St Sauvant discovered an area of broken branches and disturbed earth.
 They started to examine the site and discovered what remained of a number of bodies.
 The local police force were informed and on 18 December started excavating the grave.
 A number of corpses were still wearing Allied uniform; most of their identity tags had been removed but two remained which identified them as members of Operation Bulbasket, while another was identified by his name inside the battle dress tunic.
 A further body in civilian clothing was identified as that of Second Lieutenant Bundy.

-The 31 bodies of the executed men were taken to Rom and reburied with full military honours in the village cemetery.
+The bodies of the 31 executed men were taken to Rom and reburied with full military honours in the village cemetery.
 The body of Lieutenant Stephens, who had been beaten to death, is in the village cemetery in Verrières.
 The bodies of the three men executed in the hospital, despite not being found, were commemorated with a memorial plaque which was erected beside the Special Air Service graves in Rom cemetery.